davidleininger/hyper-cobalt-next-dark/README.md

 ### Install

 1. Open Hyper's preferences with `Cmd + ,` (or manually at `~/.hyper.js`) with your editor.
-2. Update your list of plugins to include `hyper-cobalt-next`, like so:
+2. Update your list of plugins to include `hyper-cobalt-next-dark`, like so:

   ```js
 plugins: [